drtonyx/TabletopWhale.github.io/_posts/2015-01-26-planet-earth-control-deck.md

 It's January already, which means it's tax season!
 I dislike filing taxes as much as the next person, but I figured I might as well make the most of it this year.
 So I made an infographic celebrating one of my favorite tax-funded programs in America - NASA.

 I wanted to show what Earth's control panel might look like if it was a spaceship piloted by humans.
-It's a bit too busy with all the flashing lights, but I was going for a mix between Star Trek and pinball so I'm still pretty happy with how it turned out.
+It's a bit too busy with all the flashing lights, but I was going for a mix between sci-fi and pinball so I'm still pretty happy with how it turned out.
 All of the data should be scientifically accurate, even if it's moving too fast to read properly.

 As a side note, this might be the only infographic I post for a while.
 I'm working on a pretty extensive non-science art project right now, and it's been taking up a lot of my time.
 I was also invited to be on the panel of judges for the Malofiej Infographics Summit in Spain, so I'm going to be out of town for a while doing conference things.
 But I promise I haven't forgotten about this blog, and I'll be back soon with more science :)